rsowell/cs-457-agile-iterations/docs/3-Iter-1--Iteration-Instructions-f664.md

 1. `Retrospective survey` (1 per team): Comparing your planned iteration work with the stories actually Finished or Delivered, what could your team have done better?

 2. `Peer evaluation survey` (each developer submits): We will ask you to evaluate the overall contributions of each team member during the iteration—exceeds expectations, meets expectations, somewhat/barely meet expectations, or fall short of expectations.
 (Consider a variety of factors: did this person communicate with rest of team effectively?
 Did they try to do their share of the work?
-Were they prepared to work on the project, that is, did they seem to have command of the material covered in the homework?)
-These surveys are confidential to instructors only.
+Were they prepared to work on the project, that is, did they seem to have command of the material covered in the class?)
+These surveys are confidential.
 We use this information to help with project grading, so please be honest and fair!

 3. `Code and tests`

-    * Your TAs will evaluate your project by interacting with the features for Delivered stories (on the deployed Heroku app) and inspect code, tests, etc. for Finished stories.
+    * Your instructor will evaluate your project by interacting with the features for Delivered stories (on the deployed Heroku app) and inspect code, tests, etc. for Finished stories.
 The goal is to be able to _Deliver_ all the stories you planned, but the goal is not to punish your team for failing to do so but rather to help your team understand what could have gone better so that next iteration will go more smoothly.
     * Your code coverage is 50% or higher (for app/ folder).
 For Iteration 1 you will need 45% coverage and by Iteration 2 you should have 50% or higher code coverage.

-Your TAs may apply grade adjustments based on the quality of your stories, interaction within team, GitHub Pull Requests, and so on.
+Your instructor may apply grade adjustments based on the quality of your stories, interaction within team, GitHub Pull Requests, and so on.
 Remember, that the goal is a healthy development process and team communication.

 **Next, continue with Iteration 1 specs and deliverables.**